YoeriNijs/hr_steganography/README.md

 ![](__documentation__/hr1.png)

-A screenshot of the two gpx files that are loaded in mygpsfiles.com.

 The old activity is shown in the orange color, the activity with the hidden message is shown in the blue color.
 It can be seen how the new heartbeat follows the same pattern as the first heartbeat.
 Let's zoom in:

 ![](__documentation__/hr2.png)

-The gpx files in detail.

 The graph above shows the heart rate on the y-axis and the distance in kilometers the x axis.
 We see the heartbeats in a period of approximately 6 minutes.
 6 minutes contain 6 * 60 = 360 seconds, and therefore 360 bits.
 We know we need 8 bits for it writing one 8-bit ascii character.
 So, minus the first sector, there are more than enough in this piece 40 ascii characters disguised (in this case the hidden message is something other than "My secret text").